What is BlueCheck and How it Helps Clinicians Enhance Patient Care

 Incisive Press Release

-Incisive Technologies announces the US Food and Drug Administration (FDA) has issued 510K clearance for BlueCheck Caries Detection and Monitoring, a novel caries detection device used by clinicians in dental examinations to aid the detection of early caries (tooth decay).
+Incisive Technologies announces the US Food and Drug Administration (FDA) has issued 510K clearance for BlueCheck Caries Detection and Monitoring, a novel device used by clinicians in dental examinations to aid the detection of early caries (tooth decay).

 Dental Products Report